open-coding/PSGetWebContent/README.md

 It comes with a `-Wait` switch so that its able to get new content if the file you are getting changes onto the server.
 This is extremely helpful if you'd like to watch a log-file.
 It's like the powershell cmdlet `Get-Content` for the web and like a mixture of `wget` and `tail` from unix.
 The Content of the file will be streamed to the pipeline so it can easily be further processed.

+During the creation of the module, the focus was on simple usability.
+So no external dependencies to other modules or thirdparty software are required.

 ## Installation

 Simply download the whole `PSGetWebContent` folder to `C:\Users\<username>\Documents\WindowsPowerShell\Modules\`